Will we continue to be known as the place that LOCKS UP more youth than any other place in the world? Or will we build a DIFFERENT FUTURE?

-A redirection of at least 1% of funds spent on suppression (County Sheriffs, County Probation, District Attorney, LA City Attorney, LAPD, Courts) would fund the initiative, recognizing that youth resources and opportunities are an essential and cost effective component of public safety.
+A redirection of at least 1% of funds spent on suppression (County Sheriffs, County Probation, District Attorney, Courts) would fund the initiative, recognizing that youth resources and opportunities are an essential and cost effective component of public safety.
 A County Department of Youth Development should be responsible for all youth services, including transferring all resources and responsibilities for Juvenile Probation – (field, juvenile halls and camps – under that department).

 This is an alternative to youth suppression in LA County, builds healthier and more humanizing environment for our youth, one step closer to ending the school-to-jail track, helps keep LA students in schools and out of lock up, helps reduce street and police violence in our neighborhoods, provides jobs and sustainable positive places for our youth to work and get involved in their community, and could literally help save lives!

 We encourage the Mayor and City Council of Los Angeles to envision Los Angeles as a place in which all youth have the opportunity to thrive.
 The following recommendations are steps to making this vision a reality, and how we can build a better future for L.A.’s youth: